Policies

 The Echidna could use some extra quills

 Australia needs to augment its deterrence posture, and it needs to get on with it.
-While purchasing these AUKUS nuclear submarines is a done deal, their arrival is years out.
-Meanwhile, as a stand-in, we need proven high-technology assets that can be bought now.
-That means they’re "off the shelf."
+Instead of the American nuclear-powered submarines, there are quieter, stealthier diesel-electric boats available from Germany, Sweden and Japan.
+They take between 4 and 7 years to build.
+Meanwhile, as a stand-in, we need proven high-technology assets that can be bought now, "off the shelf."

-The current Government recognises the need for this and recently announced the purchase of the Norwegian Naval Strike Missile (NSM), an anti-ship missile with a range of 250 kilometres that can be fired from several platforms, including ships and aircraft.
+The Albanese government recognises the need for this and recently announced the purchase of the Norwegian Naval Strike Missile (NSM), an anti-ship missile with a range of 250 kilometres that can be fired from several platforms, including ships and aircraft.

-HIMARS and the NSM are worthwhile and timely assets that will provide our defence force with some much-needed offensive deterrence.
-The original Good Party defence paper published on this website proposed that Australia should tap the AUKUS relationship and have additional missiles launched by HIMARS manufactured here under licence.
-That proposal has recently been taken up.
+HIMARS and the NSM are worthwhile and timely assets that will provide our defence force with some much-needed offensive capability.
+The original Good Party defence paper published on this website proposed that Australia should tap the AUKUS relationship and have additional missiles launched by HIMARS manufactured here under license.
+We’re pleased to see that the proposal has recently been adopted.
+Maximising self-reliance in the production of defence assets should be a central goal of Australia's national security strategy.
+(See our policy on the Economy)

-Australia's defence industries already have considerable experience designing and building semi-autonomous armed Unmanned Aerial Vehicles (UAV — drones) such as the Loyal Wingman (aka the "Ghost Bat").
-These need to go into production in useful numbers as soon as possible to augment our F-35 fighters.
+Australia's defence industries already have considerable experience designing and building semi-autonomous Collaborative Combat Vehicles (armed drones) such as the highly praised Loyal Wingman (aka the "Ghost Bat").
+These need to go into production in useful numbers as soon as possible to augment our F-35s.

-Given the long lead time before the arrival of those first nuclear submarines, Australia needs to consider a stopgap deterrent—one of those longer quills—and investigate the purchase of the new, reportedly undetectable American B-21 Raider stealth bombers.
+Given the long lead time before new submarines of any configuration join the RAN, Australia should consider a stopgap deterrent—one of those longer quills—and investigate the purchase of the new, reportedly undetectable American B-21 Raider stealth bombers.
 Several squadrons of these would provide an "invisible" and potentially formidable delivery platform for those anti-ship NSMs.
+We would then need sophisticated air defence missile batteries to defend the airfields they’d operate from.
+B-21 bombers will be in service with the USAF as early as 2026.

 Last but by no means least, a formidable cyber-war capability is also now an absolute necessity.